Top 11 cybersecurity frameworks in 2024

 11. Cyber Essentials

-Cyber Essentials is the primary framework for the UK, established by the NCSC (National Cyber Security Centre) in 2014.
+Cyber Essentials is the UK’s primary framework, and it was established by the National Cyber Security Centre (NCSC) in 2014.
 The framework is built around five main technical controls designed to protect against the most common cyber attacks:

 1. Firewalls and routers